 Finally, pop the rack with the bars in the fridge for at least 3 hours or overnight.

 This is crucial to set the layers.
 It makes the cutting easy and prevents the bars from crumbling or the layers from sticking to each other.

-You can also freeze each bar in an individual container and thaw the day before at room temperature.
+You can also freeze each bar in an individual container and thaw it the day before at room temperature.

-Keto magic bars are buttery shortbread cookie bars with crunchy chocolate, coconut nut layers topped with condensed milk – that actually tastes like caramel sauce!
+Keto magic bars are buttery shortbread cookie bars with crunchy chocolate, and coconut nut layers topped with condensed milk – that actually tastes like caramel sauce!

 It is a very sweet bar, perfect for a keto low-carb dessert during the holiday season, with only 4.6 grams of net carbs per serving.

 Made these keto magic bars yet?
 Share a picture with me on Instagram!